BHP shares sink on Brazil's plan to sue over mine disaster

-SYDNEY/LONDON BHP Billiton (BLT.L) shares dropped more than 5 percent to a seven-year low on Monday after Brazil announced plans to sue the mining company and its partners for 20 billion reais (£3.4 billion) over the bursting of a dam.
+SYDNEY/LONDON BHP Billiton shares dropped more than 5 percent to a seven-year low on Monday after Brazil announced plans to sue the mining company and its partners for 20 billion reais ($5.2 billion) over the bursting of a dam.

 The dam, holding back waste water from the Samarco mine in southeastern Brazil, burst on Nov.
 5, polluting a major river valley and killing at least 13 people.

-Brazil's federal and state governments on Friday announced plans to sue Samarco's co-owners, BHP (BHP.AX) and Brazilian miner Vale (VALE5.SA), for damages as early as Monday.
+Brazil's federal and state governments on Friday announced plans to sue Samarco's co-owners, BHP and Brazilian miner Vale, for damages as early as Monday.

-At 1045 GMT, BHP's shares in London were down 5.6 percent at 762.52 pence, the biggest fall by a European blue-chip stock .FTEU3, after touching a seven-year low of 755 pence.
+At 1045 GMT, BHP's shares in London were down 5.6 percent at 762.52 pence, the biggest fall by a European blue-chip stock, after touching a seven-year low of 755 pence.

 The miner said on Monday its chairman Jac Nasser and three other board members would oversee its response to the disaster.